 One of my favourite characters in the story of Jesus is Peter.
 He’s just so human!
 He makes mistakes, says the wrong thing at the wrong time, leaps in without looking.
 He reminds me so much of me.
 There are times Peter doubts.

 The most famous instance being when Christ invites him to walk on water with him.
 Peter jumps over the side of that boat in his eagerness to be with Jesus.
-It’s not long before the buffeting waves and rain distracts him and he starts to sink, he doubts the power of God after talking his eyes of Christ.
+It’s not long before the buffeting waves and rain distracts him and he starts to sink, he doubts the power of God after taking his eyes off Christ.
 Now this particular example is an excellent exhortation in keeping our eyes fixed on Jesus, but I think it also illustrates the point of this article.

 IT’S OK TO HAVE DOUBTS.